mossgreen/mossgreen.github.io/_posts/2019-10-13-Legacy-Code.md

 1. Book ["Working Effectively with Legacy Code"](https://www.amazon.com/dp/0131177052/)

-    > The main thing that distinguishes legacy code from non-legacy code is tests, or rather a lack of tests.
-We can get a sense of this with a little thought experiment: how easy would it be to modify your code base if it could bite back, if it could tell you when you made a mistake?
+    > The main thing that distinguishes legacy code from non-legacy code is tests or rather a lack of tests.
+We can get a sense of this with a little thought experiment: how easy would it be to modify your codebase if it could bite back if it could tell you when you made a mistake?
 It would be pretty easy, wouldn't it?
-Most of the fear involved in making changes to large code bases is fear of introducing subtle bugs; fear of changing things inadvertently.
+Most of the fear involved in making changes to large codebases is fear of introducing subtle bugs; fear of changing things inadvertently.
 With tests, you can make things better with impunity.
 To me, the difference is so critical, it overwhelms any other distinction.
 With tests, you can make things better.
 Without them, you just don’t know whether things are getting better or worse. -- Michael Feathers

 2. Stackoverflow thread:  [Legacy Code](https://stackoverflow.com/questions/4174867/what-is-the-definition-of-legacy-code)